 The conferences will be attended by healthcare professionals and educators from around the world and will cover such topics as education leadership, education standards, innovation in medical education and challenges in clinical training.

 The successful bid for the AMEA conference was led by the University of Newcastle's Head of the School of Medicine and Public Health, Professor Ian Symonds, who worked alongside Business Events Sydney (the state's convention bureau) and the Newcastle Convention Bureau to secure the conference.

 "The University of Newcastle is ranked among the top three percent of universities worldwide," said Professor Symonds.

 "We have a reputation for delivering world-class innovation, with more than forty fields of research undertaken at the University being rated at, above, or well above world standard.
 World-class facilities such as the Hunter Medical Research Institute also enhance our attractiveness for visiting medical education experts," he said.

-Showcased at the conference will be an innovative Joint Medical Program, a partnership forged between the University of Newcastle and the University of New England, together with Hunter New England Health and Central Coast Health.
+Showcased at the conferences will be an innovative Joint Medical Program, a partnership forged between the University of Newcastle and the University of New England, together with Hunter New England Health and Central Coast Health.

 The industry-leading Joint Medical Program offers students the opportunity to practise in regional, rural and remote Australia through a high quality regional university, and urban opportunities through a high quality metropolitan university.
 It provides a strong base for postgraduate training and research in urban, regional, rural and remote medicine.